influxdata/telegraf/plugins/inputs/win_perf_counters/README.md

 #### Instances
 **Required**

-Instances key (this is an array) is the instances of a counter you would like returned, it can be one or more values.
+The instances key (this is an array) declares the instances of a counter you would like returned, it can be one or more values.

-Example, `Instances = ["C:","D:","E:"]` will return only for the instances C:, D: and E: where relevant.
+Example: `Instances = ["C:","D:","E:"]`

+This will return only for the instances
+C:, D: and E: where relevant.
 To get all instances of a Counter, use `["*"]` only.
 By default any results containing `_Total` are stripped, unless this is specified as the wanted instance.